bindrap/iDoze/README.md

 ## License

-This project is proprietary software developed for Tecumseh Jujutsu.
+This project is proprietary software developed for Tecumseh Jiu jutsu.

+## Visual Documentation

+📸 **[View Website Gallery](WEBSITE_GALLERY.md)** - Complete visual showcase of all features and interfaces

 ## Support

-For technical support or questions, contact the development team.# iDoze
+For technical support or questions, contact the development team.